icarus-sim/icarus/README.md

 You can now spin a container giving you shell access, which you could use to poke around the container and explore the code by running:

-	docket run --rm -it icarus
+	docker run --rm -it icarus

 Finally you can run any Icarus command with: